AhRoonsParadise/project-classic/README.md

 Project: Classic
 </b></p>

+## Project Merge notice
+This project has been merged with Casual+, and this project is abandoned.

 ## About

 Project: Classic is a Community Server project for Team Fortress 2 Classic which brings more like TFC gameplay while retaining original TF2C gameplay style.